camunda/camunda/.github/ISSUE_TEMPLATE/optimize-bug_report.md

 ### Completion

 - [ ] All Review stages are successfully completed
-- [ ] All associated PRs are merged to the main branch(es) and maintenance branches
+- [ ] All associated PRs are merged to the main branch(es) and stable branches
 - [ ] The correct version labels are applied to the issue